You can do the following to create dynamic and interactive apps with Experience Builder:

 The source widget’s trigger can only be added once; however, you can add multiple actions for that specific trigger from the same or a different target.

-|A trigger occurs when the map’s extent changes via panning, zooming, resizing, and so on.
+|A trigger occurs when the map’s extent changes through panning, zooming, resizing, and so on.

 |A trigger occurs when a record is selected or a selected record is cleared.

 To view a widget’s available triggers, open its settings and click Add a trigger on the Action tab.
 The following table lists source widgets and their supported triggers:

 Targets perform the actions.
 A target can be a widget or the framework.
-If you choose the framework as the target, the action is performed globally—throughout all relevant widgets and pages in the app.
+If you use the framework as the target, the action is performed globally—throughout all relevant widgets and pages in the app.

 Unlike the triggers that are defined by the framework, actions are provided by targets (especially widgets) to perform specific business logic.
-Some actions may need additional configuration depending on how the target handles the message from the trigger.
+Some actions may need additional configuration depending on how the target responds to the message from the trigger.
 For example, if you’re configuring a filter action for a data view and the trigger is based on different data, you can filter the target data view by establishing an attribute or spatial relationship.
 You can also set SQL conditions.